Edward-Ji/dotfiles/README.md

     .
 ```

-Start a container and mount your working directory, allowing you to interact
+Once the image is built, you can start a container and mount your current
+working directory.
+This allows you to interact with files on your host system
-with host files seamlessly.
+seamlessly.

 ```
 docker run -it -e TERM=$TERM -v $(pwd):$(pwd) -w $(pwd) dotfiles